 At Bishop Baraga’s direction, Father Patrick Bernard Murray visited Alpena from September 2-14, 1864, and baptized 7 children.
 He visited Alpena again in 1865 and took residence on May 11, 1866.

-On May 6, 1867, Francis La Chapelle donated a building site for a church in Harrisville to Bishop Baraga who then in a letter to Fr.
-Murray dated November 20, 1867 asked him to care for the people along the shore since the bishop of Detroit was unable to do anything for them as there were few priests available for the northern wilderness.
+On May 6, 1867, Francis La Chapelle donated a building site for a church in Harrisville to Bishop Baraga who then, in a letter to Fr.
+Murray dated November 20, 1867, asked him to care for the people along the shore since the bishop of Detroit was unable to do anything for them as there were few priests available for the northern wilderness.
 A month after Bishop Baraga died in January, 1867, Bishop Lefevere of Detroit directed Fr.
 Murray to erect a church in Alcona County.
 Fr.
-Murray saw to it that a church, 24 ft. x 40 ft., was built in 1868.
+Murray saw to it that a church, 24' x 40', was built in Harrisville in 1868.

 When Fr.
 Murray left Alpena, St. Anne, Harrisville, was served by priests from Sacred Heart, AuSable.
 Between 1875 and 1884 St. Anne Church was enlarged, a belfry and spire were added and the interior was neatly finished, and later a gallery was added by Fr.
 Roche from AuSable.
 In 1890 a rectory was purchased for St. Anne.
 When a fire swept Au Sable in 1911 the church there was destroyed; its mission in Oscoda was transferred to St. Anne.
 St. Anne rectory was destroyed by fire on Feb 23, 1926 and rebuilt the same year.